 Important: after the incurral date no remission of SA-HELP debts is available.

-HECS-HELP & FEE-HELP students withdrawing after the census date due to exceptional or extenuating circumstances should refer to the Remission of Debt form which can be obtained from Student Administration.
+Commonwealth Supported Place and Full fee paying students withdrawing after the census date due to exceptional or extenuating circumstances should refer to the Remission of debt information available on our website and complete a Remission of Debt form.

 The University will pay any refund within 20 University working days of receiving a legible, complete and correct application, including supporting documentation if required.

-Amounts less than $10.00 AUD will be refunded only by Electronic Funds Transfer (EFT) to an Australian bank account.
+Amounts less than $10.00 AUD will be refunded only by Electronic Funds Transfer (EFT).

 If a refund payment remains un-presented (unclaimed) for a period of no less than six (6) months, the instrument will be cancelled and the University will re-credit the remaining funds to the student's account, less any bank charges.
 Students will be required to re-apply for these refunds.
 The balance will be treated in accordance with the Credit Balances section of this Procedure.

 The following appeals process is a separate application from the Remission of Debt application for Commonwealth Supported and Domestic FEE-HELP students.

 A student who is dissatisfied with the outcome of an application for a refund has the right to request a review of the decision.
 The student must make this request in writing within 28 days of receiving the initial decision, to the University Review Officer:

 Federation University AustraliaAttn: Manager, Student Finance (Higher Education)Email: firstname.lastname@example.org